lorenzoaiello/terraform-aws-rds-alarms/README.md

 If the instance type is a T-Series instance type (automatically determind), the following alarms are also created:
 - CPU Credit Balance below 100

+If the database engine is any of postgres type (configured with var.engine), then the following alarms are also created:
+- Maximum used transaction IDs over 1,000,000,000

 **Estimated Operating Cost**: $ 1.00 / month

 - $ 0.10 / month for Metric Alarms (7x)